Code-Deeper/code-sync/README.md

 - [x] Template added when change language
 <!--  <br/> -->
 ## Project Management
-  - For Project Management we used Github Project section it self.You can watch [here](https://github.com/Code-Deeper/code-sync/projects/1)
+  - For Project Management we used Github Project section it self.
+You can watch [here](https://github.com/Code-Deeper/code-sync/projects/1)
   - For Any Query / Improvement You can mail on ```work.vivekjaviya@gmail.com```.